-The rock fragments in the model are treated as if they had the same porosity and permeability as the rest of the rock.
-The rock fragment percentages are only used to calculate the percentage of reactive minerals; the reactive minerals are then embedded in the rock homogenously with RSA=9.8 cm2/g.
-These assumptions are justified by looking at the volcanic sandstones samples we collected from Coalinga California.
-The volcanic fragments have the same sizes with the sands, and are equally distributed in the rock.
+Typically in reactive transport modeling a representative element volume is a well-mixed homogenous block.
+So here we don’t treat the volcanic rock fragments and the rest of the sandstone as two spatially separate materials in one grid block.
+Instead the effects of volcanic fragments on the properties of the grid blocks are taken into account in two ways.
+First, the percentages of volcanic rock fragments are used to calculate porosity and permeability of the whole sandstone.
+Second, the rock fragment percentages are used to calculate the percentages of reactive minerals; these reactive minerals are then embedded in the rock homogenously with RSA=9.8 cm2/g which is the same as the other minerals in the sandstone.
+In this approach, we are assuming that the rock fragments have the same porosity, permeability and RSA as the rest of the rock.
+These assumptions represent the simplest possible approach, but may be justified for our purposes.
+For example, we have examined volcanic sandstone samples from the Echegoin Formation near Coalinga, California (thin section picture shown in Figure 2).
+The volcanic fragments of this sandstone have similar sizes as the other mineral grains, which should give similar RSAs for reactions.
+Also the volcanic fragments are mostly equally distributed in the sandstone, which is reasonable support for our assumption of homogeneous porosity and permeability.

 Results

-As described in the problem setup section, we selected 5 volcanogenic sandstone samples from Central Nepal that have chemical and mineralogical data available.
+As described in section 2, we selected 5 volcanogenic sandstone samples from Central Nepal that have chemical and mineralogical data available.
 Porosities and permeabilities were calculated for each sample using empirical equations generated from the Yacheng field.
-Another set of permeability data was generated by multiplying the original ones by 5 to cover a larger range of permeability values, but a range that is still small in comparison to the full range of possible permeabilities as represented by the Gibson-Poole et al. (2008) data (Figure ).
+Another set of permeability data was generated by multiplying the original ones by 5 to cover a larger range of permeability values, but a range that is still small in comparison to the full range of possible permeabilities as represented by the Gibson-Poole et al. (2008) data (Figure 1).
 Injection rate is fixed at 1 megaton per year for samples with a large permeability that requires no larger than 390 bar injection pressure, whereas samples with low permeabilities that would need more than 390 bar were set at constant injection pressure of this maximum value and thus had less than 1 Mt/yr of CO2 injected.
-All samples were run with the reactive transport code TOUGHREACT using a 1-dimensional model.
-The simulations generated results of how far the CO2-bearing fluid would flow, how much CO2 is mineralized, and how system properties such as gas saturation and pH are distributed along the flow path.
+All samples were run with the reactive transport code TOUGHREACT using a 1-dimensional (radial) model.
+The simulations generated results for the distance that the CO2-bearing fluid would flow, how much CO2 is mineralized, and how system properties such as gas saturation and pH are distributed along the flow path.

 Relationships between VRF and CO2 mineralization amount